Khalid Abu El Haija

-Khalid Abu El Haija (أحمد القاق; born 13 November 2005) is a professional footballer who plays as a centre-back for the Regionalliga club 1.
+Khalid Abu El Haija (خالد أبو الهيجا; born 13 November 2005) is a professional footballer who plays as a centre-back for the Regionalliga club 1.
 FC Nürnberg II.
 Born in Germany, he plays for the Palestine national team.

 Club career

 Abu El Haija is a product of the youth academies of the German clubs SV Blau-Weiß 90 Neustadt and Carl Zeiss Jena.
 He began his senior career with Carl Zeiss Jena in the Regionalliga in 2024.
 On 9 June 2025, he transferred to 1.
 FC Nürnberg II.

 International career

 Abu El Haija was born in Germany to Palestinian parents and holds Palestinian and German dual-citizenship.
 He played for the Palestine U19s at the 2024 WAFF U-19 Championship.
 He debuted with Palestine in a friendly 3–0 loss to the Basque Country on 16 November 2025.